devfile-samples/devfile-sample-code-with-quarkus/README.md

 # code-with-quarkus project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework from Red Hat.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .